 Infected dendritic cells also cause T cells to kill themselves prematurely by sending signal proteins to initiate programmed cell death.
 Essentially, an attack on the dendritic cells would leave the immune system unable to function properly due to lack of communication.

 Remember that the Ebola virus also attacks other immune cells.
 For instance, it attacks and replicates on natural killer cells.
 These cells are also responsible for responding to viral infections.
 However, the virus hurriedly attacks these cells even before they can react.
 The virus also attacks macrophages and monocytes.

 2. Replication of the Ebola Virus is Rapid and Efficiently

-One of the reasons why Ebola can be very deadly is that it replicates rapidly and efficiently.
+Another reason why Ebola can be very deadly is that it replicates rapidly and efficiently inside a host cell similar to other viruses under the filovirus taxonomy.
 For starters, the virus is acellular.
 It uses virally-encoded and host-encoded enzymes and self-assembles host resources such as cell structures to replicate inside an infected cell.
-Because Ebola virus is part of the filovirus taxonomy, it replicates efficiently.

-It is also worth noting that Ebola does not attack a single organ or system in the human body.
-Instead, it attacks multiple organs and systems at once, particularly the immune system and the liver, while also replicating relentlessly.
+It is also important to highlight the fact that ebolaviruses do not attack a single organ or system in the human body.
+Instead, they attack multiple organs and systems at once, particularly the immune system and the liver, while also replicating relentlessly.

-Remember that the virus impairs the immune response of the body by attacking immune cells.
+Remember that the Ebola virus impairs the immune response of the body by attacking immune cells.
 This impairment allows unmonitored replication and proliferation.
-Furthermore, when it attacks immune cells such as dendritic cells and natural killer cells, they replicate millions of copies for each infected cell.
+Furthermore, when they attack immune cells, they replicate millions of copies for each infected cell.